ckstash/tabsmith/README.md

-# Tabsmith: Fitting multi-target tabular ML classifiers with overlapping inputs and targets
+# TabSmith

-**Tabsmith** is a flexible, scikit‑learn‑compatible framework for using multi-target ML classifiers to train models that can work as both conventional classifiers and denoisers on tabular datasets.
+**TabSmith** can fit multi-target tabular ML classifiers with overlapping inputs and targets.
+It is a flexible, scikit‑learn‑compatible framework for repurposing multi-target classifiers to work as both conventional classifiers and denoisers depending on the inputs.
 The concept is described in [this article](https://medium.com/data-science/dawn-of-the-denoisers-multi-output-ml-models-for-tabular-data-imputation-317711d7a193).

 ---